Due to maintenance, MyAccount will be unavailable between 10:45am and 11:30am on Wednesday 24 June 2026. We apologise for any inconvenience.

 Exclusions

-Treatment is not applied to roads that:
+We do not apply treatment to roads that:

 - receive daily barrow cleansing